bretso25/-IT2030BretAllison/Week 16 Lab/readme.md

 3. Lastly, I would like to clean up the design of the site a bit.
 Modify the css, add images, more pages, more text, to get it to finally look like a fully functional webiste.
 For the lab today I'm going to make a few css changes, but ultimatly I would like it to get the appearance of a fully functional webiste.
 <br>
 3 style updates that I made to the site:
 1. First, Let's start with something easy.
 I wanted to change the color of the main banner that goes across the site.
 It was originally a light blue and I changed it to a darker blue.
 The spots I changed this in was in the bootstrap.css file.
-I changed these two lines:
+I changed these two lines:<br>
 To:    --bs-primary: #083c89;<br>
 Was:   --bs-primary: #0d6efd;<br>
 To:    --bs-primary-rgb: 8, 60, 137;<br>